Lepenski Vir: Excavations

 Srejović managed to acquire the necessary funding and on 6 August 1965 began exploration of the site with Zagorka Letica, which continued with excavations through 1966 and 1967.
 Probing of the terrain in 1965 grew into protective excavations in 1966 and developed into fully systematic excavations in 1967 as they dug deeper.
 The cultural-archaeological layer starts below the surface layer of humus, 50 cm thick.

 It was only in 1967, after the discovery of the first Mesolithic sculptures, that the site's importance was fully understood.
 These findings were publicly announced on 16 August 1967.
-The excavations ended in 1971 when the whole site was relocated 29.7 m higher to avoid flooding from the newly formed artificial Đerdap Lake which was created by the construction of the Iron Gate I Hydroelectric Power Station.
+The excavations ended in 1971 when the whole site was relocated 29.7 m higher to avoid flooding from the newly formed Đerdap Lake, created by the construction of the Iron Gate I Hydroelectric Power Station.
 The main exploration of this site was the work of professor Dragoslav Srejović of the University of Belgrade.
 Exploring up to the depth of 3.5 m, 136 or 138 buildings, settlements and altars were found in the initial excavations in 1965–1970.
 A necropolis was discovered in 1968.

 History

-The main site consists of several archeological phases starting with Proto-Lepenski Vir, then Lepenski Vir Ia through Ie, Lepenski Vir II and Lepenski Vir III, whose occupation spanned 1,500 to 2,000 years, from the Mesolithic to the Neolithic period, when it was succeeded by the Neolithic Vinča culture and Starčevo culture, both upstream the Danube, 135 km and 139 km from Lepenski Vir, respectively.
+The main site comprises several archeological phases starting with Proto-Lepenski Vir, then Lepenski Vir Ia through Ie, Lepenski Vir II and Lepenski Vir III, whose occupation spanned 1,500 to 2,000 years, from the Mesolithic to the Neolithic period, when it was succeeded by the Neolithic Vinča culture and Starčevo culture, both upstream the Danube, 135 km and 139 km from Lepenski Vir, respectively.
 A number of satellite villages belonging to the same culture and time period were discovered in the surrounding area.
 These additional sites include Hajdučka Vodenica, Padina, Vlasac, Ikaona, Kladovska Skela, and others.
-Found artifacts include tools made from stone and bone, the remains of houses, and numerous sacral objects including unique stone sculptures.
+Found artifacts include tools made from stone and bone, the remains of houses, and numerous sacral objects including unique piscine (fish) with human-like face stone sculptures.

 It is assumed that the people of Lepenski Vir culture represent the descendants of the early European population of the Brno-Předmostí (Czech Republic) hunter gatherer culture from the end of the last ice age.
 Archeological evidence of human habitation of the surrounding caves dates back to around 20,000 BC.
 The first settlement on the low plateau dates back to 9500–7200 BC, a time when the climate became significantly warmer.